neverinfamous/d1-manager/README.md

 #### Database Operations
 - **Multi-select** with "Select All" option and visual selection indicators
+- **Bulk Optimize** - Run VACUUM and/or ANALYZE on multiple databases with progress tracking
+  - Toggle individual operations (VACUUM for space reclamation, ANALYZE for query optimization)
+  - Sequential execution with per-operation progress indicators
+  - Error reporting per database
 - **Bulk Download** - ZIP archive of SQL dumps using D1's export API
 - **Bulk Delete** - Sequential deletion with progress tracking and error reporting
 - **Upload/Import** - Create new databases or import into existing ones (up to 5GB SQL files)